akharrou/QuickDocs/LatexDraft.md

 # 2. Preamble
 <small>`[Search Tags: >preamble >perambule]`</small>

-The preambule area is meant to be a place where **things affecting the entire document** are supposed to be declared / defined / brought-up.
+The preambule area is meant to be a place where **things affecting the entire document** are supposed to be declared / defined.
 Things like, the **document class** and **packages** which we will discuss below.

 ---
 [🏠](#1-document-structure) | [⬅️](#2-preamble) | [➡️](#22-packages)